aquascape123/makerworld-telegram-notifier/README.md

 1. Open the options page.
 2. Enter your Telegram Bot Token, Chat ID, and preferred refresh interval.
 3. Save your settings.
 The extension will start monitoring automatically.
+4. Open your makerworld profile page "https://makerworld.com/en/@yourusername" and leave it open

 ## Support the Developer
 If this extension has been helpful to you, consider supporting my work by boosting my models on MakerWorld: